Award-winning Women Engineers

 Sophie Caffrey was named Apprentice of the Year at the 2018 FDM Everywoman in Technology Awards in February, in recognition of her contributions to engineering projects and to outreach work undertaken as a STEM Ambassador, engaging with many secondary school pupils through a variety of engineering-related initiatives.

 It was the first year that the awards have recognised an outstanding apprentice.
 Since establishing the awards in 2011, they have aimed to promote successful STEM role models to inspire the younger generation to follow in their footsteps.
 With this year’s theme being ‘Inspiring Tomorrow’s World’, the 2018 FDM everywoman awards focused on the importance of nurturing an interest in STEM subjects from a young age – something Sophie is actively involved with as a STEM Ambassador.
-Currently, there’s a dearth of female students pursuing these subjects, with only 17.2% of computer science students and 17% of engineering & technology students being female.
+Currently, there’s a dearth of women students pursuing these subjects, with only 17.2% of computer science students and 17% of engineering & technology students being women.

 Sophie, who is a third year technical apprentice, was inspired to pursue engineering after visiting her first-ever Apprentice Open Day at Leonardo.
 Her first complete project as an apprentice saw her taking responsibility for the design of a Printed Circuit Board, which was subsequently used on every global trial of the related product in 2017.